chasefranks/chasefranks.github.io/_posts/2017-07-04-pipeline-as-code.md

 We're now free to deploy it into any environment we like, for example a Kubernetes cluster or Docker Swarm.
 In fact, for a development environment, it would make sense to actually deploy as part of the pipeline as well.
 I've only just scratched the surface of what's possible here.

 Please let me know what you're doing with Pipeline, or if you want me to look into something post in the comments.
 I still haven't picked up the multi-branch pipeline idea yet, and would love to see it in action.
 For example, how do you prevent merging the Jenkinsfiles between different branches, or is a single Jenkinsfile used with case logic depending on the current branch?

+### Updates

+There are two syntaxes for Jenkinsfile:

+* declarative - not as flexible, but more structured and as a result may be easier to see the flow of the pipeline
+* scripted - more flexible, can use most Groovy constructs, more powerful

+I changed the example Jenkinsfile to use scripted syntax because, suprisingly, I couldn't figure out a way to get the short commit sha from the latest revision, or if I had it trapped in a variable, I couldn't pass it to a different stage down the pipeline.

+Another issue I have found while reading through the literature about Jenkins, Docker, and Kubernetes, is that there seems to be some confusion regarding the two different scenarios:

+1. I want to produce a Docker image or deploy to Kubernetes as part of my build.
+2. I want to run Jenkins itself in Kubernetes with Jenkins slaves provisioned on demand.

+The second scenario is obviously very interesting and from demos I've seen it can provide a highly performing build environment, where builds are actually executed in Docker containers.
+However, it seems to me that the most natural thing someone would want to do first is deploy *their* application to Kubernetes from Jenkins.
+If you look at the documentation for the pipeline steps available for Kubernetes: [Pipeline Steps](https://jenkins.io/doc/pipeline/steps/kubernetes-pipeline-steps/), and [DevOps steps](https://jenkins.io/doc/pipeline/steps/kubernetes-pipeline-devops-steps/), it's clear (if you can sift anything from docs that lack a single example) that they are geared towards running stages of the build in Docker containers on Kubernetes.
+But for the simple task of deploying *my* application to Kubernetes, I had to basically go back to using the shell.
+Unless I'm missing something, this is the tail wagging the dog in my opinion.